A smartwatch is one of the coolest pieces of technology that you can get, not only for health tracking but for generally using it as a smartphone.

-You can think of the expensive variants like mini smartphones that sit on your wrist.
+You can think of expensive variants like mini smartphones that sit on your wrist.
 The cheaper variants, such as the ones on this list, are a bit more basic.
-But, you can still use them for things such as:
+But you can still use them for things such as:

 - Reading your phone notifications, calls, and messages on the watch

 - Look at your heart rate